mahdiehGharibi/Qtinarv0.2-part2-simple-commands/README.md

-# QtinarOS v0.2 — Simple Commands, Keyboard Input, and Basic Shell
+# Qtinar v0.2 — Simple Commands, Keyboard Input, and Basic Shell

 QtinarOS v0.2 is a small educational operating system written in C and Assembly for the x86 architecture.
 It boots with GRUB, sets up protected mode, configures interrupts, handles keyboard input, and provides a minimal command‑line interface with simple built‑in commands.